livingdocsIO/documentation/content/guides/documents/document-design/embedded-design/index.md

 ./bin/run project-config:import-design --designUri="https://your-design-host.com/path-to-your-design/your-version" -d="/path/on/your/drive"
 ```

 The path on your drive needs to be a project config folder.
-This can either be an existing project config in your server project (if you have this) or one that you downloaded via the livingdocs cli.
+This can either be an existing project config in your server project (if you have this) or one that you downloaded via the Livingdocs cli.

 The task will create a file `design_settings` and a `components` folder with all components and link them in the config respectively.